m-lab/website/_posts/blog/2019-12-13-platform-transition-ndt-dataset-tables-views.md

 <br>
 ## What's next?

-By the end of January 2020, the M-Lab team will create and update the schema for `measurement-lab.ndt.ndt5`, providing unified views of NDT data collected before and after our transition to the new `ndt-server`.
-Until that time, we encourage users of our datasets to either use a JOIN to retrieve metadata for NDT tests results, and to wait for the updated `ndt5` schema to update their queries or applications that query for M-Lab data.
+By the end of January 2020, the M-Lab team will update the schema for `measurement-lab.ndt.ndt5`, providing unified views of NDT data collected before and after our transition to the new `ndt-server`.
+Until that time, we encourage users of the `ndt` dataset to retrieve test metadata from the `measurement-lab.ndt.tcpinfo` table as described above.
+Watch for future blog posts for updates.

 If you have questions or concerns with these changes or need assistance transitioning your queries, please reach out via support@measurementlab.net.